tonydiponio1/BurkePorter_5245-01/README.md

+2026-04-22
+- Updated the 3 lane Cycle_Inspection routines and all the lane camera routines to include CycleStep[4] to reset all cameras prior to laser tab fold checks.
+As per task update from David M.

 2026-04-17
 - Added the FTP tools to the 6 new cameras so we have Data for Keyence to run simulations with.